colebearski/spell-checkr/README.md

 ## More to come features

-- For each misspelled word, the program outputs a list of suggested words. - TODO
+- For each misspelled word, the program outputs a list of suggested words.
 - The program includes the column number of the misspelled word
 - The program prints the misspelled word along with some surrounding context.
 - The program handles proper nouns (person or place names, for example) correctly.